infphyny/FpgaRiscV/README.md

 ```
 export PATH=/opt/riscv/bin:$PATH
 ```

+* Recent version of [verilator](https://github.com/verilator/verilator) to be able to do simulation.

+TODO: add instruction to build verilator from source

 My FuseSoc workspace folder is ~/Documents/bin/fusesoc.
 Adapt to your own folder.
 Also adapt paths to quartus binary and riscv toolchain.